microsoft/FluidFramework/packages/framework/aqueduct/README.md

 The [`DataObject`](./src/data-objects/dataObject.ts) extends the [`PureDataObject`](####PureDataObject) and provides all of its functionality as well as the following additional functionality:

 - A `root` SharedDirectory that makes creating and storing Distributed Data Structures and Objects easy.
-- Scheduled Task routing that makes it easier to use the Scheduler Fluid Object
+- Scheduled Task routing that makes it easier to use the Scheduler Fluid object
 - Blob Storage implementation that makes it easier to store and retrieve blobs.

 > Note: Most developers will want to use the DataObject as their base class to extend.